Sweden Southern Sweden

 On our first evening in Helsingborg, we had a delightful Vietnamese dinner at Chay Vegan.

-We got summer rolls with peanut sauce, spring rolls with sweet and sour sauce, a coconut soup with red curry, a slightly stronger red curry with rice and two shakes; one with mango and coconut and another with pineapple, fresh mint and coconut milk.
+We got summer rolls with peanut sauce, spring rolls with sweet and sour sauce, a coconut soup with red curry, a punchier red curry with rice and two shakes; one with mango and coconut and another with pineapple, fresh mint and coconut milk.

-Chay Vegan can definitely be recommended (even if you don’t eat plant-based).
+We can definitely recommend Chay Vegan (even if you don’t eat plant-based).

 Plant-based Vietnamese dinner at Chay Vegan